To be an approved foster you must:

 - Foster must provide the foster coordinator copies of records regarding all veterinarian care a foster animal receives.
 They will have to hold onto the paperwork to either mail us or give back at some point.

-- Anyone fostering to adopt, must pay half the adoption fee upfront before being able to foster.
+- Anyone fostering to adopt, must pay the adoption fee upfront before getting the dog.

 Foster To Adopt, ( Dogs in Boarding ) : Fostering to adopt is a great way to see if a dog is right for you before committing to adoption.
 If you wish to adopt a certain dog that is in need of a foster home or are wanting to take home a dog to see how it goes, you can Foster to Adopt.

-- You have 7 days to decide if you either want to adopt, foster the dog, or return the dog in exchange for a different dog.
+- You have 7 days to decide if you either want to adopt, foster the dog, or return the dog in exchange for a different dog that might be a better fit.
 During those 7 days that dog will still be advertised as needing a foster or adopter.
 Within those 7 days you have first priority over the dog if you wish to adopt.
 If there are other adoption applications for the dog, we’ll ask that you make a decision about whether you want to move forward with adopting.
 If the answer is “yes,” then you’ll just need to pay the adoption fee and sign the adoption contract.

-- The dog will either be brought to you during the home visit or you will have to be pick the dog up at our boarding facility.
+- The dog will either be brought to you during the home visit or you will have to be pick the dog up at our boarding facility after the home visit.

 - If you decide to not keep the dog, you must take the dog back to the boarding facility.